-- (ff) If the Regulations are broken, one or more measures, explained below, will occur: - (i) Warning notices These are issued to bring a motor vehicle user's attention to the fact that a Regulation has been infringed.
+- (w) If the Regulations are broken, one or more measures, explained below, will occur: - i.
+Warning notices These are issued to bring a motor vehicle user's attention to the fact that a Regulation has been infringed.
 There is no financial penalty.
 There is no appeal against a warning notice, but if there is a dispute about the factual basis of the warning, any letter noting such issues will be filed.
 Warnings relating to breaches of the rules that took place over 12 months ago, or longer, are removed from the record.
-Second warning notices may be affixed to the windscreen and may take time to remove. - (ii) Fixed penalties These are issued following a breach of the Regulations, and involve a financial penalty at a rate designated by the University Council.
-An appeal against a fixed penalty notice can be made in writing, to the Chief Operating Officer, whose decision is final.
+Second warning notices may be affixed to the windscreen and may take time to remove - ii.
+Fixed penalties These are issued following a breach of the Regulations, and involve a financial penalty.
+An appeal against a fixed penalty notice can be made in writing, to the Chief Operating Officer, whose decision is final. - iii.
+Towing away and impounding of vehicles Towing away and impounding of motor vehicles is reserved for occasions of inconsiderate, obstructive, or dangerous parking.
+No prior notice will be given to vehicle owners or users.
+In order to recover the vehicle, the user will have to pay the tow- away charge plus an administrative fee to the University. - iv.
+Serious breaches of the Regulations Persistent or serious breaches of these Regulations, will be dealt with under the University's Disciplinary Procedures. - v.
+Withdrawal of rights to park in the University Park The University reserves the right, at the discretion of the Director of Estates, Facilities and Commercial Services, to withdraw parking